 Invenergy will coordinate with agencies at various points in the project development process to respond to inquiries, share information, collaborate on approaches, and resolve issues as they arise.
-These meetings will typically be held one-on-one with agencies and will focus on a specific issue of concern such as resource, geography, or topical area.
-Meetings may be virtually or in-person depending on agency preference and may be held monthly, quarterly, bi-annually, or annually depending on the wishes of the agency.
+These meetings will typically be held one-on-one with agencies and will focus on a specific issue of concern such as a resource, geography, or topical area.
+Meetings may be held virtually or in-person and the frequency of meeting depends on the agency's preference.
 When possible, the objective of these meetings will be identified prior to the meeting (i.e. information purposes, lease compliance, regulatory requirements, etc.).
 Other means to communicate include conference calls, email, newsletters, and webpage postings.
 Invenergy will communicate as needed with agencies throughout the project's lifecycle to:

-- Answer questions and inquiries. - Respond to data requests. - Identify the applicable surveys, studies, and impact analyses to be performed for the project and gather feedback. - Provide data and findings, as appropriate, from surveys, studies, and analyses. - Discuss potential impacts and means to avoid, minimize, and mitigate impacts. - Identify science and partnership opportunities. - Provide reports as required by the lease (e.g., Avian Annual Reports, progress reports, and monitoring reports). - Provide updated project milestones and schedule. - Project design details, as applicable (e.g. cable routes)
+- Answer questions and inquiries - Respond to data requests - Identify the applicable surveys, studies, and impact analyses to be performed for the project and gather feedback - Provide data and findings, as appropriate, from surveys, studies, and analyses - Discuss potential impacts and means to avoid, minimize, and mitigate impacts - Identify science and partnership opportunities - Provide reports as required by the lease (e.g., Avian Annual Reports, progress reports, and monitoring reports). - Provide updated project milestones and schedule - Project design details, as applicable (e.g., cable routes)